Two walking loops through Le Port Morvan

 Hike to Le Port Morvan starts at the parking lot

-Our walk started immediately at the free parking of Greve du Vauglin.
+Our walk started immediately at the free parking VAN Greve du Vauglin.
 The parking itself is a bit more difficult to find, because the way to the parking was not in the GPS.
 At the end of the parking area, go left at the white-red signposts.
 This part of the GR34 route is hilly and sometimes winds high above the sea.
 On the coastal path you have a beautiful view of the beaches and the sea all the time.
 In the parking lot we saw some people descend with a bucket and shovel to the beach below.
 Apparently they went looking for the smaller version of the shells “scallops Saint-Jacques”, which you can also eat.

 Plage de la Cotentin

 It was low tide then and you saw the oyster and mussel beds emerge from the sea.
 Up to the beach “Plage de la Cotentin” you saw the black glittering nurseries contrast with the reflections of the sun on the sea.
 After you have passed through the small pine forest, the path goes back down.
 Just before La Plage de la Contentin, the path goes up slightly and you come to the top of the hill at a white house.